itzraerr/ECalculator/README.md

 - Want me to replace the placeholder icon used in the AppImage with a designed icon?
 I can add SVG/PNG assets.
 - Want a CI script to build and upload the AppImage automatically?
 I can add a GitHub Actions workflow.

+License

+This project is released under the MIT License.
+See `LICENSE` for details.

 Desktop runtime (preferred)

 To run the native desktop runtime (gives a native window), install mpv/libmpv on your system first (Ubuntu/Debian):